 3. Broad City (2014 - )

-Having started out life as a web series, this show by Ilana Glazer and Abbi Jacobsen miraculously retained its gross-out humor and razor-sharp millennial angst in its transfer from computer to TV screen.
-And yes, “twenty-somethings go wild in New York” is hardly an original premise, but as sitcoms go, this is both low-concept and must-see.
+Having started out life as a web series, this show by Ilana Glazer and Abbi Jacobsen about their attempts to "make it" in New York miraculously retained its gross-out humor and razor-sharp millennial angst in its transfer from computer to TV screen.
+And yes, "twenty-somethings go wild in New York" is hardly an original premise, but as sitcoms go, this is both low-concept and must-see.
 Trust us.
 You want to get on board with these broads.